czim/laravel-repository/README.md

 php artisan vendor:publish --tag="repository"
 ```

 ## Basic Usage

 Simply extend the (abstract) repository class of your choice, either `Czim\Repository\BaseRepository`, `Czim\Repository\ExtendedRepository` or `Czim\Repository\ExtendedPostProcessingRepository`.

 The only abstract method that must be provided is the `model` method (this is just like the way Bosnadev's repositories are used).

-To use the following command, please add the service provider as stated in the **Install** section.

 ### Make Repository

-This commands automaticly creates a new Eloquent model repository class.
-It will also attempt to link the correct Eloquent model, Make sure to confirm this.
+The `make:repository` command automatically creates a new Eloquent model repository class.
+It will also attempt to link the correct Eloquent model, but make sure to confirm that it is properly set up.

 ``` bash
 php artisan make:repository PostsRepository